NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 Diffraction Spectrum of a Finite Binary Grating
 -----------------------------------------------

 In this example, we compute the diffraction spectrum of a binary phase [grating](https://en.wikipedia.org/wiki/Diffraction_grating) with finite length.
 To compute the diffraction spectrum of the infinite periodic structure requires [mode decomposition](../Mode_Decomposition.md); for a demonstration, see [Tutorials/Mode Decomposition/Diffraction Spectrum of a Binary Grating](Mode_Decomposition.md#diffraction-spectrum-of-a-binary-grating) which also describes the grating geometry used in this example (i.e., periodicity of 10 μm, height of 0.5 μm, duty cycle of 0.5, and index 1.5 in air).
 Note that an infinite periodic structure actually has *no* spatial separation of the diffracted orders; they are all present at every far-field point.
-The focus of this tutorial is mainly to demonstrate `add_near2far`'s support for periodic boundaries.
+The focus of this tutorial is to demonstrate `add_near2far`'s support for periodic boundaries.

 The simulation script is in [examples/binary_grating_n2f.py](https://github.com/NanoComp/meep/blob/master/python/examples/binary_grating_n2f.py).
 The notebook is [examples/binary_grating_n2f.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/binary_grating_n2f.ipynb).

-The simulation involves computing the scattered near fields of a finite grating for an E<sub>z</sub>-polarized, pulsed planewave source at normal incidence.
+The simulation involves computing the scattered near fields of a finite-length grating for an E<sub>z</sub>-polarized, pulsed planewave source at normal incidence.
 The far fields are then computed for 500 points along a line parallel to the grating axis positioned 100 m away in the upper half plane of the symmetric finite structure with length corresponding to a 20° cone.
 The diffraction spectra is computed as the ratio of the energy density of the far fields from two separate runs: (1) an empty cell to obtain the fields from just the incident planewave and (2) a binary-grating unit cell to obtain the scattered fields.
-The far-field distance is chosen to be 100 m or 10<sup>7</sup> grating periods away.

 Modeling a finite grating requires specifying the `nperiods` parameter of `add_near2far` which sums `2*nperiods+1` Bloch-periodic copies of the near fields.
 However, because of the way in which the edges of the structure are handled, this approach is only an *approximation* for a finite periodic surface.
 We will verify that the error from this approximation is O(1/`nperiods`) by comparing its result with that of a true finite periodic structure involving multiple periods in a supercell arrangement terminated with a flat surface extending into PML.
 (There are infinitely many ways to terminate a finite periodic structure, of course, and different choices will have slightly different errors compared to the periodic approximation.)